Best Indonesia Family Vacation with hotels Seeking Nature

 Bali isn’t the only island in Indonesia worth exploring.
 The eighth-largest country in Southeast Asia, Indonesia is filled with various naturally resplendent spots perfect for an Indonesia family vacation.
 Home to more than 17,000 islands filled with beaches, volcanoes, jungles and the world’s best diving locations, there’s so much for the whole family to explore.

-Thanks to our friends over at Klook, here are our top picks for the best spots in Indonesia for the perfect nature-filled family getaway both you and your little ones will enjoy!
+Thanks to our friends over at Klook, here are our top picks for the best spots for the perfect nature-filled Indonesia family vacation both you and your little ones will enjoy!
 We’ve even found popular hotel and resort options near each getaway destination.

 West Nusa Tenggara: Lombok and Gili Islands

 Just next to Bali is another Indonesian beach paradise: Lombok.
 Home to some of Indonesia’s best beaches and waterfalls, including the unique Pink Beach, Lombok showcases incredible nature.
 A three-hour flight away from Jakarta, Lombok is also the gateway to the Gili Islands; a group of three small islands home to diverse marine life.

 Best Places to Stay in Lombok for a Perfect Indonesia Family Vacation

 Complete with a kids’ club, Pool Villa Club Lombok is the perfect stay for a family getaway.
 Along with a range of luxurious two-storey beach villas, this opulent holiday haven features ample kid-friendly activities, including badminton and bicycle rentals for riding around the sandy stretch of Senggigi Beach.

 Star Rating: 5*